 H5 Data Centers can offer your network access to a variety of Internet exchanges across the United States.
 Cloud service providers, communications carriers and content delivery networks (CDNs) can benefit from accessing a neutral Internet exchange, such as the SAT-IX, IX-Denver, De-CIX, or the SIX.

-Border Gateway Protocol Version 4 (BGP-4) routing is the current routing protocol used for the Internet.
+Border Gateway Protocol Version 4 (BGP-4) routing is the current routing protocol used for the Internet and peering.
 It is a distance-vector algorithm using Transmission Control Protocol (TCP) as its transport protocol.
 BGP peers exchange routing tables and the differences or deltas are then exchanged.